+The Department of Art and School of Education cooperatively offer course work leading to a Master of Education in Art.
+See School of Education section of this catalog for program details.
 Applicant must hold a baccalaureate degree in art (or 45 semester hours of art) and shall have had six semester hours of art history, and hold or qualify to hold a standard educator license in the State of Mississippi to be considered for admission.
-Applicants must present a portfolio or slides or digital images of representative art work, a resume, a statement of purpose setting forth a personal philosophy and professional objectives, and be interviewed as required by the Department of Art and approved for a recommendation for admission by the art faculty.
+Applicants must present to the Department of Art a portfolio of digital images of representative art.
+The applicant may send 20 digital images to the Mississippi College Department of Art by email, or in a CD of 20 digital images of artworks, or a printed portfolio of 20 images may be sent.
+Applicants must send a resume, a statement of purpose setting forth a personal philosophy and professional objectives, and be interviewed as required by the Department of Art and approved for a recommendation for admission by appointed graduate art faculty.
 Students must maintain a 3.00 grade average.
 At least 50 percent of courses for the degree must be 6000 level.
 1. Six semester hours of graduate credit in professional art education core courses: ART 6207 - Curriculum Development in Studio Art Credits, 3 sem. hrs.
 ART 6208 - Theories of Art Education Credits, 3 sem. hrs.
 ART 6507 - Research Topics in Art History: Artists Credits, 3 sem. hrs.
 ART 6508 - Research Topics in Art History: Periods or Styles Credits, 3 sem. hrs.
 2. Nine semester hours of elective professional education core courses selected from the following: EDU 6425 - Advanced Child Development Credits, 3 sem. hrs.
-EDU 6506 - Classroom Management for Elementary and Secondary Teachers Credits, 3 sem. hrs.
+EDU 6506 - Classroom Mgmt for Elem and Secondary Teachers Credits, 3 sem. hrs.
 EDU 6522 - Current Methodology in Elementary Education Credits, 3 sem. hrs.
 EDU 6523 - Current Methodology in Secondary Education Credits, 3 sem. hrs.
 EDU 6542 - Technology in Education Credits, 3 sem. hrs.
 EDU 6554 - Tests and Measurement Credits, 3 sem. hrs.
 EDU 7601 - Comparative Philosophies of Education Credits, 3 sem. hrs.
 PSY 6515 - Advanced Developmental Psychology Credits, 3 sem. hrs.
 COU 6503 - Helping Relationships (Methods and Techniques in Counseling) Credits, 3 sem. hrs.

-3. Fifteen semester hours of studio art Selected in consultation with a graduate faculty advisor.
+3. Fifteen semester hours of studio art

+Selected in consultation with a graduate faculty advisor.

 4. In their last semester of enrollment:

 Candidates for the M.Ed.-Art must satisfactorily complete comprehensive exams with a supporting exhibit.
 If judged unsatisfactory, all or part of the oral examination may be retaken once in the following semester or summer term.
 The Master of Education in Art is a Secondary Subject Endorsement area.
-Biological Science, M.Ed.
+Master of Education Biological Science, M.Ed.